Internet cat videos don't just result in major "LOLs," they also deliver significant health benefits, a new study suggests.

 Nearly 2 million cat videos were posted to YouTube in 2014 alone, according to Myrick, who noted that these videos received almost 26 billion views.
 In fact, cat videos received more views per video than any of YouTube's other content categories, Myrick's research suggests.

-The results were overwhelmingly positive, she found.
-Participants said they felt more energetic and more positive after watching cat-related online media than they had before tuning in.
+The participants in the survey said they felt more energetic and more positive after watching cat-related online media than they had before tuning in.
 They also reported feeling fewer negative emotions — including anxiety, annoyance and sadness — after viewing their favorite Internet cats.
-Many survey respondents said they viewed cat videos while at work or while studying, but Myrick found that the pleasure gleaned from watching cat videos seemed to outweigh any guilt respondents felt about procrastinating.